layer5io/istio-service-mesh-workshop/lab-2/README.md

 # Lab 2 - Deploy Istio

-Now that we have the Kubernetes cluster, we are ready to deploy Istio.
+Now that we have a Kubernetes cluster, we are ready to deploy Istio.

 ## Steps